Land Rover Discovery review - Interior, design and technology

 The Discovery now features the latest Pivi Pro infotainment system, which includes a new 11.4-inch infotainment screen in the centre of the dash.
 In addition, there are smart new heating and ventilation controls.

 Land Rover says the new infotainment system is 48% larger and three times brighter than the Discovery’s old Touch Pro Duo unit, and it has been designed for ease of use.
-The most frequently used applications can now be accessed directly from the home screen which means that, overall, 50% fewer inputs are required to operate it.
+The most frequently used applications can now be accessed directly from the home screen which means that, overall, 50 per cent fewer inputs are required to operate it.
 Apple CarPlay and Android Auto connectivity are available as standard on all versions

 In this review